 When Can Babies Have Chamomile Tea?

-Chamomile tea can be given to babies aged six months or older (3).
+Chamomile tea could be given to babies aged six months or older (4).

-It is considered safe after the baby is a year old, when you also introduce other foods and the chance of food allergies is less (4).
+It is considered safe after the baby is a year old, when you can also introduce other foods and the chance of food allergies is less (5).
 Babies under the age of six months should only have breast milk.

 In any case, do NOT introduce chamomile tea without consulting your pediatrician or a pediatric dietitian.
 If you get the go-ahead, you may introduce it in small amounts.